 In January 2019, we initiated a quarterly cash dividend on our common stock.
 Holders of our common stock are entitled to receive only such cash dividends as our Board of Directors may declare out of funds legally available for the payment of dividends.
 The timing, declaration, amount and payment of future cash dividends, if any, will be within the discretion of our Board of Directors and will depend upon then-existing conditions, including our results of operations, financial condition, capital requirements, investment opportunities, growth opportunities, any legal, regulatory, contractual or other limitations on our ability to pay dividends and other factors our Board of Directors may deem relevant.
-As a bank holding company, our ability to pay dividends will depend on the Bank's ability to make distributions and payments to Holdco, as these distributions and payments are our principal source of funds to pay dividends.
+As a bank holding company, our ability to pay dividends is also affected by the policies and enforcement powers of the Federal Reserve and any future payment of dividends will depend on the Bank's ability to make distributions and payments to Holdco, as these distributions and payments are our principal source of funds to pay dividends.
 The Bank is also subject to various legal, regulatory and other restrictions on its ability to make distributions and payments to Holdco.
 In addition, in the future, we may enter into borrowing or other contractual arrangements that restrict our ability to pay dividends.
 As a consequence of these various limitations and restrictions, we may not be able to make, or may have to reduce or eliminate, the payment of dividends on our common stock.
 Any change in the level of our dividends or the suspension of the payment thereof could have an adverse effect on the market price of our common stock.
 See also "Item 1.
 Business-Regulation and Supervision-Regulatory Limits on Dividends and Distributions."